sharkrf/osp-http-api/README.md

 a query to this CGI.
 You can request settings in chunks.
 The number of available chunks is in *chunk_count* (this can also be requested with a GET query).
-Each chunk is represented in string of hexadecimal character pairs.
+Each chunk is represented in string of hexadecimal character pairs. *config_size* is the count of valid config bytes in the file.
 The whole config's CRC is returned in *config_crc*.
 Note that *chunk* data in this example is truncated.

 Query (optional):
 ```json